 The pricing for this course is combination of tuition (approx $1000 per day for one instructor), materials (timbers, pegs and incidentals) and a project coordination fee.
 Design and engineering services are contracted separately with the course instructor.
 A typical session is 7-10 days in length.
 Some prior exposure to timber framing is recommended but not required.
 North House uses only certified sustainably harvested timbers.

 North House receives numerous inquiries and requests for the BYOTF program.
 To improve the process for considering potential projects and make the process fair and transparent, individuals and groups must apply for these project slots.
-The application period is from August 24-September 30 for the slot available in 2019.
 As part of our not-for-profit mission, North House will prioritize community projects in the selection process, but individuals who have family or friends to work with are encouraged to apply as well.
 Other criteria for selection include the feasibility of the project, team size and timeline.
 When the application period is closed, interested students should add themselves to the waiting list in order to be contacted when the next round of applications is opened.

 For more information, please see the FAQ here.